Lin Wang presents a site-specific installation in the Vigeland Museum's monumental Hall VII.

 About the work Still Life

 On a table are hand-painted porcelain objects.
-On closer inspection, they are bones and pieces of meat with tattoos.
+On closer inspection, we see bones and pieces of meat with tattoos.
 The scene is strongly influenced by the genre of Still Life painting.
-Wang is also inspired by old sailors with tattoos from foreign and exotic when they were at sea.
-The tattoo was a social marker, but also a visual memory for the individual sailor.
+Wang is also inspired by old sailors with tattoos from foreign and exotic sailing routes when at sea.
+The tattoo was indeed a social marker for them, but also a visual memory for the individual sailor.
 In this work Wang mixes the pleasant with the grotesque, and introduces new elements to the tableaus of still life.